Frieda (Peanuts)

 Frieda /'fri:d@/ is a fictional character in the comic strip Peanuts by Charles Schulz.
-She is known for having naturally curly hair, of which she is extremely proud.
+She is known for having naturally curly red hair, of which she is extremely proud.

 According to Schulz, Frieda's character was inspired by his longtime friend Frieda Rich, a local artist whom he met while taking classes at the Art Instruction Schools in Minneapolis, Minnesota.
 She was a regular in Peanuts throughout the 1960s, but as newer characters were phased in towards the end of the decade, she began appearing less often, and she ceased to be a featured character after 1985, making only cameo appearances since then in various television specials.
-Her full name was revealed in the 2015 film The Peanuts Movie as Frieda Rich, where she places 12th in the test results.
+Her full name was revealed in the 2015 film The Peanuts Movie as Frieda Rich.

 Character outline

 Appearance

 Frieda has red "naturally" curly hair, of which she is quite proud.
 She was the only girl on Charlie Brown's baseball team to not wear a cap because it would cover up her "naturally" curly hair.
 She often wears dresses, usually lavender in the TV specials and movies, but colored dark pink in The Peanuts Movie and green in "Peanuts," the TV series.
 She also wears saddle shoes.